nickdichev/nickdichev.github.io/_posts/2019-05-04-huffman-elixir-part1.md

 In the talk [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4), Joe Armstrong mentions a system he imagined that merges similar programs that do the same thing; to essentially delete all duplicate programs.
 This reminded me of a program I have previously written, a Java implementation of the Huffman algorithm.

 This post is the first in a series which will be exploring powerful, although seemingly basic, features of the Elixir programming language which make implementing the Huffman algorithm a breeze.
-Some of features we will look into are: binary pattern matching, iolists, and recursion.
+Some of the features we will be using are: binary pattern matching, iolists, and recursion.

 You are currently reading part one of the series.
 Part one will serve as an introduction to the Huffman algorithm and the data structures we will be using to implement the the algorithm.
 You can find the full code with comments, typespecs, and tests on [Github](https://github.com/nickdichev/huffman-elixir).